gitlabhq/gitlabhq/doc/user/project/cycle_analytics.md

     - Median time from when the merge request got merged until the deploy to production (production is last stage/environment)
 - **Production** (Total)
-   - Sum of all the above stages excluding the Test (CI) time
+   - Sum of all the above stages excluding the Test (CI) time.
+To clarify, it's not so much that CI time is "excluded", but rather CI time is already counted in the review stage since CI is done automatically.
+Most of the other stages are purely sequential, but **Test** is not.

 ## How the data is measured